Poppy22/hawk/.github/README.md

 **config.cpp**
 - define the command line flags, along with validators, if needed
-- define a function to parse the flags for this usecase
+- define a function to parse the flags for this usecase, and call it in the `switch` in the constructor

 **main.cpp**
 - add a case for this particular usecase in the `switch` instruction